This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 • The promotion created within the promotion group is bound to be within this start and end dates.

-• If you DO NOT select the date and time, then the promotion group start and end date and time are selected by default.
+• If you DO NOT select the date and time, then you can apply the default start and end date and time that are displayed in the promotion.

 Status* Select a status: